 (No application for Arkansas Teacher Licensure may be submitted prior to receipt of official Praxis II scores.)
-WTEP completers are defined as clinical interns who have completed all degree requirements and all WTEP requirements.
+WTEP completers are defined as clinical interns who have completed all degree

 To be recommended for the standard Arkansas License, completers must pass the required Praxis II content test and take the required Praxis II PLT test.
 In addition, K-6 completers must pass the Foundations of Reading Assessment.
 Under certain circumstances, a provisional teaching license maybe granted by DESE.
 Details concerning provisional licensure are available in the Education Department.